sf-wdi-44/schedule/homework.md

 ## Thurs, March 15
 - Finish Kyrel (Part III)
 - Use [repl.it](https://repl.it/languages/javascript) as a sandbox to write the functions below – *Submit your repl.it URL in Project Submission Doc*
-	- `countZeros` – counts how many 0s there are in an array:
+	- `countZeros` – counts how many 0s there are in an array
 		- ex: `countZeros([0, 2, 0, 6, 4, 0]) // => 3`
 	- `addUpTo` – adds all numbers up to a given max number
 	    - ex. `addUpTo(5) // => 15 (bc 1 + 2 + 3 + 4 + 5 = 15`